-Car-free trips to seeChristmas Magicaround England
+Car-free trips to seeChristmas Lightsaround the UK

 1. Blenheim Palace, Oxfordshire

 - How to get to Blenheim Palace: follow Good Journey’s directions.
-There are very regular buses from Oxford and Oxford Parkway stations to the gate of Blenheim Park in the pretty market town of Woodstock so it’s easy to visit – and make a day of it.
+There are regular buses from Oxford and Oxford Parkway stations to the gate of Blenheim Park in the pretty market town of Woodstock so it’s easy to visit – and make a day of it.

-- How to get to Chester Zoo: Follow Good Journey’s directions.
+- How to get to Kew Gardens: Follow Good Journey’s directions.

 - When?
 15 November 2023 to 7 January 2024.